 And if you’re interested in activities on rather than under the water, kayaking or canoeing and stand-up paddle boarding (SUP) are great options.
 This is also a perfect way to explore the unique mangrove ecosystem of the area.
 I’ve explored mangroves by kayak/canoe in both south Florida and Colombia, and I can attest to how peaceful and soothing an excursion like that can be.

 Indonesian (and in particular North Sulawesian) dishes may not be household names in the west, that doesn’t mean that the culinary offering is lacking.
 Quite the contrary, in fact!
-The local cuisine tends to be quite spicy, but not everything will make your mouth burn.
+The local cuisine tends to be rather spicy, but not everything will make your mouth burn.
 For instance, ‘bubur manado’, also called ‘tinutuan’, a hearty stew of porridge consistency made from chicken or smoked fish, corn and vegetables such as spinach.
 Just leave away the spicy ‘sambal’ and you’re all set!

 Since it is an island, visitors should expect to find lots of fresh fish and seafood on the menu, such as shrimp, coconut crab and grouper.
 ‘Cakalang fufu’ is also a favorite, it’s smoked skipjack tuna that can be prepared and served in a number of different ways.